 - If you’re washing a batch of whites or a particularly dirty batch, you may want to add some Oxyclean to the batch.
 I usually pre-treat with Fels-Naptha or Spray n’ Wash.

-- Again, this “recipe” doesn’t work well with HE washers, but google can save you!
-If you google around a bit (using the term “homemade laundry soap”) you’ll find a few sites that will show you how to cook it in such a way as to make it compatible with HE machines.
+- Again, this “recipe” doesn’t work well with HE washers, but Google can save you!
+If you do a search (using the term “homemade laundry soap for HE washers”) you’ll find a few sites that will show you how to mix it in such a way as to make it compatible with HE machines.

-Making and using your own laundry detergent will save you so much money!
-It ends up costing you less than 10 cents a load!
+Making and using your own laundry detergent will save you so much money, and it’s actually fun to make.
+It ends up costing you less than 10 cents a load.
 You really can’t beat that.